 - How to gain influence within a data-driven organization

-Course typically offered: Online in Fall, Winter, Spring, and Summer.
+Course typically offered: Online every quarter.

 Hardware: Laptop computer with mid-level performance.